We compare 100+ suppliers

 Available no matter where you are in the UK

-Direct365 are small business experts and understand about the disposal of clinical waste regulations in the UK.
-Every member of our team aims to help like we’re the extra member of yours.
-Fully trained and UK based, our staff know that understanding your business needs is key to finding the service that’s right for you.
-Don't be left wondering 'what is clinical waste?' or what the definition of clinical waste is, come to our team and let us help.
+Direct365 is a small business expert and understands the regulations governing the disposal of healthcare and clinical waste in the UK.
+Every member of our team aims to help like we’re an extra member of yours.
+Fully trained and UK-based, our staff know that understanding your business needs is key to finding the service that’s right for you.
+Don't be left wondering 'what is clinical waste?' or what the definition of clinical waste is; our team can help.

 Working with clinical waste companies nationwide means we can always service your needs.
 So, give us a call today by tapping the button below.